Habib Bourguiba: 1980s: Succession of crises and fall from power

 On 1 October 1985, Israel launched an attack against the Palestine Liberation Organization headquarters near Tunis.
 The Tunisian Armed Forces were unable to prevent the total destruction of the base.
 Although most of the dead were PLO members, there were casualties among Tunisian civilian bystanders.
 As a result, Bourguiba significantly downscaled relations with the United States.

 Domestically, Prime Minister Mzali emptied Bourguiba's entourage.
 In July 1985, he replaced presidential ally Allala Laouiti with Mansour Skhiri.
 He also succeeded in sending away from Carthage, Bourguiba Jr., advisor to the President sacked by his father on 7 January 1986.
 Aiming to put an end to the serious economic crisis, Bourguiba replaced Mzali and appointed his replacement, Rachid Sfar, on 8 July 1986.
 These endless crises favored the rise of Islamism and strengthened Bourguiba's paranoia.
 He sought support against Islamism from General Zine el-Abidine Ben Ali, whom he appointed interior minister in 1986 and prime minister in October 1987.

 Bourguiba had been in ill health from the 1970s onward.
 As the 1980s wore on, his behavior grew more erratic.
 He fired the general manager of a major newspaper only 24 hours after appointing him.
 He also fired the head of the country's United Nations delegation only a few days after appointing him, and forgot about a decree he had signed to appoint new ministers.
 Matters came to a head in November 1987, when he ordered new trials for fifteen Islamists and demanded that twelve of them be hanged by the next weekend.
-This latest order convinced several opponents and supporters of Bourguiba that he was no longer acting or thinking rationally; one human rights activist said that civil war would have resulted from carrying out his orders.
-After several doctors attending to Bourguiba issued a report declaring that Bourguiba was mentally incapable of carrying out his duties, Prime Minister Zine El-Abidine Ben Ali, who had been appointed to the post only a month earlier, removed Bourguiba from office, organizing a medical coup d'état, then assumed the presidency himself.
+This latest order convinced several opponents and supporters of Bourguiba that he was no longer acting or thinking rationally; one human rights activist said that his orders would have triggered a civil war.
+After several doctors attending to Bourguiba issued a report declaring that Bourguiba was mentally incapable of carrying out his duties, Prime Minister Zine El-Abidine Ben Ali, who had been appointed to the post only a month earlier, removed Bourguiba from office and assumed the presidency himself in the so-called "medical coup d'état."
 Starting in a liberal secular atmosphere, Bourguiba's presidency or "reign" ended in a climate of economic and financial crisis.

-1987–2000: Later life
+1987–2000: Post-presidency and later life

 To avoid his reinstatement by opponents, Bourguiba was evacuated from Carthage Palace, a few days after 7 November 1987, to be transferred into a house in Mornag then, to Monastir, on 22 October 1988 where he enjoyed medical assistance.
 He stated being well treated by the new regime.
-Suffering from numerous health problems, including slurred speech and attention, Bourguiba went through serious diseases during the 1990s.
+Suffering from numerous health problems, including slurred speech and attention deficits, Bourguiba went through serious diseases during the 1990s.
 He was, sometimes, visited by foreigners and President Ben Ali.